On the multi-stage shortest path problem under distributional uncertainty: Introduction

-We assume that the user has the following partial information about the distribution $\mathbb{Q}$ of the cost vector $\mathbf{c}$.
+In the related one-stage model in \cite{Ketkov2021} we assume that the user has the following \textit{partial information} about the distribution $\mathbb{Q}$.
 First, the costs of particular arcs $a \in A$ are subject to \textit{individual probability constraints} of the form:

 where $[l^{(j)}_a, u^{(j)}_a] \subseteq [l_a, u_a]$, $j \in \mathcal{D}_a = \{1, \ldots, d_a\}$, is a finite set of subintervals; $ \underline{q}^{(j)}_a$ and $\overline{q}^{(j)}_a$ are contained in $[0, 1]$ and bound the probability that the random cost $c_a$ belongs to the $i$-th subinterval.
 In particular, we assume that for each $a \in A$ and $j = 1$ the constraints